Online Harassment of Japanese Celebrities and Influencers: Introduction

+We study the following research questions: \begin{itemize} \item {\bf RQ1}: What type of people are harassed online, and by whom? \item {\bf RQ2}: How do victims react to online harassment? \end{itemize} Based on the answers to these questions, we reveal the issues of the current online harassment victim support system and discuss ways to improve them.

-The contributions of the study are as follows: \begin{itemize} \item Revealing a quantitative picture of the online harassment victimization of celebrities and influencers, \item Displaying the vulnerable characteristics of celebrities and influencers in online harassment, \item Identifying the issues with support systems against online harassment for celebrities and influencers. \item Based on these, we discuss approaches against online harassment. \end{itemize}
+The contributions of the study are as follows: \begin{itemize} \item A quantitative picture of the online harassment victimization of famous people is revealed. \item The characteristics of vulnerable famous people in online harassment are discussed. \item Issues with existing support systems against online harassment for famous people are identified. \item Based on these, we discuss approaches against online harassment. \end{itemize}